|Composition||Glimepiride(1mg) + Metformin(500mg)|

 This medicine helps to lower the blood glucose levels in diabetic patients.

-Glimepiride: Diapride M1 Tablet contains Glimepiride(1mg).
+Glimepiride: Glimestar-M1 Tablet contains Glimepiride(1mg).
 Glimepiride is a Sulfonylureas group of Anti-diabetic drugs.
 It helps in lowering the blood glucose levels in the body.

-Metformin: Diapride M1 Tablet contain Metformin(500mg).
+Metformin: Glimestar-M1 Tablet contain Metformin(500mg).
 Metformin is a Biguanides group of Anti-diabetic drugs.
 It is generally prescribed with other anti-diabetic drugs to treat Type 2 diabetes.

 While Metformin In this medicine is a Biguanide class of anti-diabetic drug.
 It does not cause any effect on insulin secretion like other diabetic drugs.
 Metformin works in different ways to lower the Blood sugar levels in the body.
 It works by: